pragunbhutani/dbt-llm-tools/README.md

 These tools include:

 - Chatbot: ask questions about data and get answers based on your dbt model documentation
-- Docbot: generate documentation for dbt models based on model and upstream model definition.
+- Documentation Generator: generate documentation for dbt models based on model and upstream model definition.

 ## Get Started